DNC Chairman calls for "recanvass" of Monday's Iowa caucus results

+“Since the beginning of the process, we have taken unprecedented steps to gather redundant reports to ensure accuracy of all underlying data.
+The IDP is nearing completion in collecting redundant materials from all 1,756 precincts, including hand-collecting materials from all 99 counties which are securely stored in Des Moines.

+“Should any presidential campaign in compliance with the Iowa Delegate Selection Plan request a recanvass, the IDP is prepared.
+In such a circumstance, the IDP will audit the paper records of report, as provided by the precinct chairs and signed by representatives of presidential campaigns.
+This is the official record of the Iowa Democratic caucus, and we are committed to ensuring the results accurately reflect the preference of Iowans.”

-WASHINGTON (AP) - The chairman of the Democratic National Committee is calling for a “recanvass”of the results of Monday's Iowa caucus.
+(AP): The chairman of the Democratic National Committee is calling for a “recanvass”of the results of Monday's Iowa caucus.

 Technical problems and delays have marred the first contest on the 2020 election calendar.